Steve Coogan: 2010–2019: The Trip and Philomena

-In 2008, BBC Worldwide bought a 25% stake in the production company.
-It did not offer the largest sum, but was chosen by Coogan and Normal owing to their previous work with and strong connection with the BBC.
 In 2016, after Henry Normal stood down, Christine Langan (head of BBC Film at the time) was hired by Coogan (creative director of Baby Cow Productions) as the new CEO; this led to BBC Worldwide increasing its stake to 73%.
 Since joining, Langan has executive-produced all of the content from Baby Cow Productions, including Camping, Stan & Ollie, Zapped and The Witchfinder.